What Is a Virtual Receptionist?

 • Unlimited simultaneous calls

-• Instant SMS/email notifications
+• SMS/email notifications

 • Appointment booking